ASTI President sends message to exam students

 Press releases

-In a message to approximately 124,000 students beginning their Leaving and Junior Cert written exams on Wednesday, June 5, ASTI President Breda Lynch urged students to maintain perspective over the coming weeks:
+In a message to more than 136,000 students due to begin their written Leaving and Junior Cert written exams tomorrow (Wednesday, June 5th), ASTI President Geraldine O’Brien urged students to maintain a simple and balanced routine over the coming weeks.

-Finally Ms Lynch thanked all of those involved in this year’s Leaving and Junior Cert exams including students, their parents and teachers, the exam superintendents, the examiners who will mark the papers and the staff in the State Exams Commission.
+Ms O’Brien thanked all those involved in this year’s Leaving and Junior Cert exams including students, their parents and teachers, the exam superintendents, the examiners, and the State Exams Commission.

 Ends